Who Is the Bad Art Friend?: Writing process

 Although the underlying story received some press attention in 2018, when the Boston Book Festival canceled its One City One Story event due to plagiarism concerns, Kolker first learned of it in January 2021, when Dawn Dorland wrote to ask him to take a look at the ongoing legal tangle.
-In an email Kolker described as "straightforward," Dorland wrote: This dispute, on top of just being surreal, has cost my family a lot of money we didn’t have...And, as I am learning now through the legal discovery process, cost me my writing community back in Boston, where I cut my teeth as a writer.
+In an email Kolker described as "straightforward", Dorland wrote: This dispute, on top of just being surreal, has cost my family a lot of money we didn't have...And, as I am learning now through the legal discovery process, cost me my writing community back in Boston, where I cut my teeth as a writer.

 According to Kolker, he pitched the story to his New York Times Magazine editor as a non-judgmental account of a complex dispute.
 He and his editor agreed on "a story that would present both Ms. Dorland's and Ms. Larson's side faithfully, while explaining to readers how, moment by moment, all of this unfolded."

 Kolker worked to establish "trust and understanding" with both Dorland and Larson in off-the-record interviews, before beginning work on the story in February.

-On October 5, 2021, Kolker described his about-to-be published story on his Twitter account as "Plenty of plot twists in my new story in this weekend’s @NYTmag — a writing-world potboiler about inspiration and appropriation (and litigation)."
+On October 5, 2021, Kolker described his about-to-be published story on his Twitter account as "Plenty of plot twists in my new story in this weekend's @NYTmag—a writing-world potboiler about inspiration and appropriation (and litigation)."

 Aftermath

-Reception of "Who is the Bad Art Friend?"
+Reception

-After Kolker's article appeared (October 5, 2021), response to it was called "viral."
+After Kolker's article appeared (October 5, 2021), response to it was called "viral".
 Elizabeth Bruenig in The Atlantic (October 7, 2021), said, "The story swiftly became an obsession among the very online, as readers debated its moral and meaning."

-WBUR summed up the online debate as follows:The Dorland-like character in "The Kindest" — which Larson has said was only partly modeled on Dorland — is portrayed as an entitled egotist with a white savior complex whose altruism contains hidden motives.
+WBUR summed up the online debate as follows:The Dorland-like character in "The Kindest"—which Larson has said was only partly modeled on Dorland—is portrayed as an entitled egotist with a white savior complex whose altruism contains hidden motives.
 Whether this seemingly thinly-veiled takedown of the real-life Dorland was warranted was hotly debated online.
 Some saw Dorland as a desperate narcissist who only donated her kidney for praise and adulation.
 Others saw Larson as a cruel opportunist who exploited a friendship for personal gain.
 Some found fault in the actions of both women.

 Some commentators criticized the article for its effect on Dorland and Larson.
-According to Louise Perry in New Statesman, while Dorland and Larson got harsh treatment from "the internet’s kangaroo court...There is only one winner from this story: Robert Kolker."
-WGBH quoted Brianna Wu asking if the story's publication was "really worth the damage that they’ve done to these two women's lives?"
-In a follow-up NYT story (October 20, 2021), Kolker expressed concern that some of his readers were "identifying emotionally with one side — and getting mad," saying "I feel that a lot of the debate that continues to swirl across Twitter risks flattening the piece into a tale of good guys and bad guys."
+According to Louise Perry in New Statesman, while Dorland and Larson got harsh treatment from "the internet's kangaroo court...There is only one winner from this story: Robert Kolker."
+WGBH quoted Brianna Wu asking if the story's publication was "really worth the damage that they've done to these two women's lives?"
+In a follow-up NYT story (October 20, 2021), Kolker expressed concern that some of his readers were "identifying emotionally with one side—and getting mad," saying "I feel that a lot of the debate that continues to swirl across Twitter risks flattening the piece into a tale of good guys and bad guys."